nanodva/piavpn/README.md

 Suggested:
 - dnsmasq

 To manually install dependencies:
 `apt update`
 `apt install openvpn curl unzip`

 you can remove then later with:
 `$ apt remove openvpn curl unzip`

 be sure to install the latest versions.

-Clone the repository to a suitable place:
-`cd ~/scripts && git clone https://github.com/d4rkcat/pia`

-What is the trick:
-`cd ~/scripts && git clone https://github.com/d4rkcat/pia`

-What is the trick:
-`cd ~/scripts && git clone https://github.com/d4rkcat/pia`

 Installation:
 ==========
 copy the repository to your disk:
+`git clone https://this.repo.url.git destination_dir`

-`$ git clone https://this.repo.url.git destination_dir`
+$ git clone https://this.repo.url.git destination_dir

 install, or not:
-`$ sudo make install`
+`make install`

 uninstall:
-`$ sudo make uninstall`
+`make uninstall`

 Usage:
 ==========
 to open a VPN tunnel to pia:
-`$ piavpn`
+`piavpn`

 Security and Privacy: